 A Brief Overview of The Original Work.

 Vaughan Williams wrote the cantata 'Folk Songs of The Four Seasons' in 1949, based on traditional folk songs for the Women's Institute.
 It was performed the following year at the Royal Albert Hall, London, conducted by Sir Adrian Boult.
 The original scoring is for upper voices – sopranos and altos and a large orchestra.
 An alternative scoring was also provided by the composer for piano and strings.
-It could also be performed with just the piano accompaniment provided in the Piano/Vocal Score – although this version in my opinion rather diminishes the experience of the listener.
+It could also in theory be performed with just the piano accompaniment provided in the original Piano/Vocal Score – although in my opinion it would rather diminish the experience of the listener.
 In 1952 an instrumental suite of some of the music was made by Roy Douglas.
-(One movement is quite often played on Classic FM. radio) No arrangement for SATB was ever made.
+(One movement is sometimes played on Classic FM. radio) No arrangement for SATB was ever made.
 The work consists of fifteen folk song arrangements following the course of the year - in four sections corresponding to the four seasons, from Spring to Winter.
 The large orchestra is used quite sparingly and sensitively depending on the character of each song - and indeed four songs are just for unaccompanied voices only.